-Having talked for a while, I could understand their concerns.
-They were worried they would be taking on too much.
-Would they have time to implement and action all the advice and support they would have from both membership organisations as well as running a full time business?
+Having talked for a while, I could understand her concerns.
+She was worried she would be taking on too much.
+Would she have time to implement and action all the advice and support from all the membership organisations as well as running a full time business?
+She was also concerned that each of the organisations might be too similar.

-However there are some key points to consider if you are debating whether to join more than one membership organisation but first let’s look at the choice that you have.
+In this article I cover the key points to consider if you are debating whether to join more than one membership organisation.

 What memberships organisations can I join?